 Art in its various forms has been a part of our school since its inception.
-Frederick Gunn wove music into the early fabric of FGS and organized plays for his students and town residents, which led to the establishment of Washington’s amateur theater group, the Dramalites.
+Frederick Gunn wove music into the early fabric of the school and organized plays for his students and town residents, which led to the establishment of Washington’s amateur theatre group, the Dramalites.
 This commitment to making art part of the everyday experience for students, and finding ways to connect the school with the community through art, is renewed today with the opening of the Thomas S. Perakos Arts and Community Center.
-Located at the heart of our campus, this beautiful new building supports The Gunnery’s Vision for Arts and Community and the continued growth of the school’s visual arts, music, drama and dance programs.
-In addition to providing a place for students to develop and showcase their artistic abilities, the center will allow for the expansion of partnerships between the school, local arts organizations and the community.
+This beautiful new building supports The Frederick Gunn School’s Vision for Arts and Community and the continued growth of the school’s visual arts, music, theatre and dance programs.
+In addition to providing a place for students to develop and showcase their artistic abilities, the Thomas S. Perakos Arts and Community Center is creating opportunities to expand on new and existing partnerships between the school, local arts organizations, and the community.

 At The Frederick Gunn School, we ask students to learn to take public risks, to be makers not consumers, to be citizens who imagine a beautiful future without cynicism, to face failure with hope.

 Our Vision for Arts and Community at The Frederick Gunn School outlines four elements – Creation, Risk, Connection and Wonder – that are essential to each student’s experience in the arts.

 At The Frederick Gunn School, we invite our students to be creators and makers.
 Whether in the visual or performing arts, students are asked to leave their mark on the world, to challenge someone to see the world in a new way, to express their perfectly unique point of view.

 The arts also break down barriers for those who are nervous about trying new things, as well as those who want to actively engage in the arts for the rest of their lives.